 Not great for high-intensity activities

-Winter jackets are designed to keep you warm in cold weather.
+Winter jackets are designed to keep you warm in cold weather, even if you're standing still or going on a meandering walk with the pup.
 There are many types of winter jackets, but they are generally the warmest type of jacket available.
 Most jackets designed for winter have a waterproof (or at least water-resistant) shell material and a lot of insulation.
-They tend to be longer cuts, covering more of your core.
-There are winter jackets designed for skiing, snowboarding, casual use, outdoor trades, and more.
+They tend to have hoods with more protective ruffs and have longer cuts, covering more of your core and legs.
+They are not very breathable, and it can be easy to overheat if you wear them in anything warmer than 40°F, or for higher-intensity activities.

 A softshell jacket is stretches as you move and is highly breathable, making it a great jacket for moving in the mountains.

-Softshell jackets are a versatile and breathable type of jacket made from stretchy, breathable, and water-resistant materials.
+Softshell jackets are a versatile type of jacket made from stretchy, breathable, and water-resistant materials.
 They are a comfortable and flexible layer that conforms to your movements, so they're great for active pursuits in cold weather.
-Softshell jackets are usually somewhat water resistant, so they'll repel snow and light rain, but they aren't waterproof.
+Softshell jackets are usually somewhat water-resistant, so they'll repel snow and light rain, but they aren't waterproof.
+Depending on your environment and how much weather you anticipate, these can work either as a mid-layer or a shell layer.

 The outermost layer, hardshells, are aimed at keeping you dry and protected from the elements.